samhollingsworth/samhollingsworth.github.io/index.md

 **Construction Worker, May – August 2015, 2016**
 - Constructed a 3 story house with a team of 10, became an expert in painting indoor and outdoor surfaces

+# Projects

+**Security Research**
+Participates in bug bounty programs on [HackerOne](https://hackerone.com/scrsh) & [BugCrowd](https://bugcrowd.com/scrsh) helping companies identify and triage security vulnerabilities in their iOS applications.

+**CashFlo**
+Developed a secure iOS app that tracks a user’s cash flow to avoid overdrawing their bank account.
+Implements two factor authentication with authenticator apps or a physical security key.
+Encrypts the binary of the IPA file and utilizes jailbreak detection to mitigate reverse engineering.

+**WalkMedford**
+Developed an iOS app during college for a local government organization that uses Augmented Reality to show users historical landmarks around the city of Medford, MA.
+Designed the schema and implemented a PostgreSQL Database to supply content to the app.

 # Education

 **Tufts University, Medford, Massachusetts**
 B.S. in Computer Science Engineering
 Minor in Engineering Management
 3.41 GPA, Dean's List

-**Tufts European Center, Talloires, France**
-Study Abroad

-# Projects

-**WalkMedford**
-Developed an iOS app for a local government organization that uses Augmented Reality to show users historical landmarks around the city of Medford, MA.
-Designed the schema and implemented a PostgreSQL Database to supply content to the app.

-**CashFlo**
-Developed a secure iOS app that tracks a user’s cash flow to avoid overdrawing their bank account.
-Implements two factor authentication with authenticator apps or a physical security key.
-Encrypts the binary of the IPA file and utilizes jailbreak detection to mitigate reverse engineering.

-**whynotsecure.com**
-Created a personal finance website geared towards people just starting out in the personal finance world.
-Hosted using Amazon Web Services.

-**whynotwealth.com**
-Created a website centered around cybersecurity.
-Publish articles about how people can be more secure online and tutorials on creating more secure mobile applications.

 # Interests